aasensio/estes_park18/README.md

 #### Inversion 1

-To simplify your life, let's assume that the He I is alone.
-Synthesize the Stokes profiles assuming the following parameters:
+To simplify your life, let's assume that the He I is not affected by the surrounding spectral lines.
+Synthesize the
+Stokes profiles assuming the following parameters:

 - Spectral region: 10826-10833 A with 150 points.